BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 The first and most common is through creation and deployment of security patches for the software produced by the organization.
 Generally, if all software projects are only use internally, then this becomes less critical, but for all contexts where the software is being operated by parties external to the organization, a patch release process must exist.
 It should provide for several factors including change management and regression testing prior to patch release, announcement to operators/users with assigned criticality category for the patch, sparse technical details so that an exploit cannot be directly derived, etc.

-Another avenue for external communications is with third parties that report security vulnerabilities in an organization’s software.
+Another avenue for external communications is with third-parties that report security vulnerabilities in an organization’s software.
 By adopting and externally posting the expected process with timeframes for response, vulnerability reporters are encouraged to follow responsible disclosure practices.

 Lastly, many states and countries legally require external communications for incidents involving data theft of personally identifiable information and other sensitive data type.
 Should this type of incident occur, the security response team should work with managers and business stakeholders to determine appropriate next-steps.